Conformal invariance of double random currents I: identification of the limit: Convergence of the nesting field (proof of Theorem )

 We start by establishing the scaling limit of the inverse Kasteleyn matrix on $C_{D^{\delta}}$.
 This is crucial for the computation of the moments of the height function that is done in the next section.

 Our method is to use Proposition~\ref{prop:Kfinal} obtained in the previous section, as well as the existing scaling limit results for discrete s-holomorphic observables in the Ising model~\cite{CHI,HonSmi}.
-It is important to note that for the purpose of proving the main conjecture of Wilson, we need to work with continuum domains $D$ with an arbitrary (possibly fractal) boundary.
+It is important to note that to prove our main results, we need to work with continuum domains $D$ with an arbitrary (possibly fractal) boundary.
 Therefore, we state a generalized version of the scaling limit results of Hongler and Smirnov~\cite{HonSmi} for the critical fermionic observable with two points in the bulk of the domain.
 Their result, as stated, is valid only for domains whose boundary is a rectifiable curve (see also~\cite{hongler}).
 Even though the stronger result that we need is most likely known to the experts, for the sake of completeness, we will outline its proof, which is a direct consequence of the robust framework of Chelkak, Hongler and Izyurov~\cite{CHI} that was used to establish scaling limits for critical spin correlations.

 From now on, we assume that the observables are critical, i.e., the weight $x_e$ is constant and equal to $x_c=\sqrt{2}-1$ so that $ \prod_{e\in \eta} x_e=x_c^{|\eta|}$.
 Also, we define

 which is the observable of Hongler and Smirnov~\cite{HonSmi} (when $e$ is a horizontal edge pointing to the right) that is indexed by a directed edge $e$ and a midpoint of an edge $z_g$.
 The next lemma relates this observable to the corner observable in a linear fashion.
 This type of identities is well known (see e.g.~\cite{CCK}) and is closely related to the notion of \emph{s-holomorphicity} introduced by Smirnov~\cite{smirnov} for the square lattice, and generalized by Chelkak and Smirnov~\cite{CheSmi12}, and Chelkak~\cite{Che17,Che20}.
 We omit the proof. \begin{lemma} Let $c_i$ and $c_j$ be two corners that do not share a vertex, and let $e$ and $g$ be directed edges incident to $v(c_i)$ and $v(c_j)$ respectively.
 Then